kylerRenneker/TheRabbitHole/README.md

 - jQuery

 ## Features
-What makes your project stand out?
+Multiple sources from which to pull random video content from YouTube.

 ## Code Example
-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.
+This is our function that randomizes the videos that are returned from the api call and rendered for the user.
+<pre><code>
+function getRandomId(responseJson)
+    { console.log(responseJson);
+    let randomItem = responseJson.items[Math.floor(Math.random() * responseJson.items.length)];
+        if(responseJson.kind === 'youtube#searchListResponse'){
+            id.newId = randomItem.id.videoId;
+        } else { id.newId = randomItem.id; }
+    renderVideoHtml(); }
+</code></pre>

 ## API Reference
 We're using google's YouTube api.
-The reference documentaion for the endpoint used for the dropdown menu category based search can be found: <a href="https://developers.google.com/youtube/v3/docs/videos/list">Videos Endpoint</a>.
+The reference documentation for the endpoint used for the dropdown menu category based search can be found: <a href="https://developers.google.com/youtube/v3/docs/videos/list">Videos Endpoint</a>.

 The documentation for the endpoint that is used for the user input search can be found here: <a href="https://developers.google.com/youtube/v3/docs/search/list">Search Endpoint</a>.

+## Challenges We Encountered
+There were some challenges in utilizing the videos endpoint for music content.
+We eventually came to the realization that YouTube's music content will only be able to be fetched and played on a deployed site.

 ## How to use?
 All a user needs to do is access the live-version of our site which can be found here: <a href="https://kylerrenneker.github.io/TheRabbitHole/">Live</a>, and utilize either the dropdown menu or the search bar to direct their search.